alyf-de/landa/docs/template-item.md

 - fishing permit with attributes "permission type" and "year of validity", or
 - membership fees with attributes "membership type" and "year of validity".

-To create a Ttmplate Item,
+To create a Template Item,

 1. Open the Item List and click "Add Item"
 2. Click "Edit in Full Page"